 Avoid Heat Exhaustion on the Homestead

-My husband and I admit to being weekend warriors when it comes to our new project – creating our homestead in Florida.
-Our normal work in summer involves sitting in front of a computer in an air conditioned room for most of the day.
+My husband and I admit to being weekend warriors when it comes to creating our homestead in Florida.
+Our normal work in summer involves sitting in front of a computer in an air-conditioned room for most of the day.

-One recent Sunday morning we headed out to our property, hoping to get some yard clean-up done while it wasn’t raining.
+One Sunday morning, we headed out to our property, hoping to get some yard cleanup done while it wasn’t raining.

-A few weeks earlier, we had contracted to have the trees from our future driveway and the footprint and immediate area of the house cut down.
-Now there were seven piles of tree remains to be handled.
+A few weeks earlier, we had contracted to have the trees cut down from around our future driveway and the footprint and immediate area of the house.
+Now there were 7 piles of tree remains to be handled.

 We also rented a stump grinder, and we took the chipper and the grinder to our property.
-We arrived at about 11 AM on a day that would reach 94 degrees.
+We arrived at about 11:00 a.m. on a day that would reach 94°F.

 The first hour and a half went by pretty fast.
-My husband manned the stump grinder and handled four or five stumps from about 1 inch to about 7 inches in diameter.
+My husband manned the stump grinder and handled 4 or 5 stumps from about 1 inch to about 7 inches in diameter.
 That took care of the driveway.

 We took a break to get some water and sit down.
 After about 10 minutes, we started to go at it again.

 At this point, it was all we could do to put everything away and get the stump grinder back into the bed of the truck.
-My husband was drenched with sweat and dirty, so he changed before we left.
+My husband was dirty and drenched with sweat, so he changed before we left.
 I was sweaty and thought it best to change shirts.
-Even wearing a long sleeve shirt and hat my arms and face were both red—I was definitely overheated!
+Even though I had been wearing a long-sleeved shirt and hat while I worked, my arms and face were both red—I was definitely overheated!

 The Facts About Heat Exhaustion

 Although we didn’t experience anything that severe, we would have if we had not stopped when we did.
-The website recommends exactly what we did—get out of the heat and into a cooler area to rest.
+The website recommends doing exactly what we did—get out of the heat and into a cooler area to rest.